Food Safety Incidents

 Physical chemistry has been detected in Dried salted fish.

-On February 13, 2026, a significant food safety incident was reported involving dried salted fish originating from Norway.
-The Ministry of Agriculture and Livestock has issued a recall due to the detection of physical chemistry hazards in the product.
+On March 10, 2026, a significant food safety incident was reported concerning dried salted fish originating from Norway.
+The Ministry of Agriculture and Livestock has issued a recall due to the detection of physical chemistry issues within the product.

 • Incident: Physical chemistry has been detected in Dried salted fish.